Jake and the Fatman: Development

-Controversy
+Rumors

 Joe Penny lost a large amount of weight after the show moved to Hawaii, which led to many rumors about his health, including the possibility that he had AIDS.
 In actuality, he had suffered from a gastrointestinal virus and was having difficulty regaining the weight he lost.
 When the show moved back to Los Angeles, it was also suspected that it was on Penny's urging.
 This was also not true, as the move was CBS's decision.

 Episodes

-Jake and the Fatman had a total of five seasons and 106 episodes that were broadcast on CBS between 1987 and 1992.

 Home media

 CBS DVD (distributed by Paramount) released the first two seasons of Jake and the Fatman on DVD in Region 1 between 2008/2009.
 As of June 2015, these releases have been discontinued and are out of print.

 Visual Entertainment released Jake and the Fatman - The Complete Collection on June 23, 2017.